BeaconCMS/beacon/README.md

 > Performance without compromising productivity.

-Beacon is a content management system (CMS) built with Phoenix LiveView.
+Beacon is a Content Management System (CMS) built with Phoenix LiveView.
 It brings the rendering speed benefits of Phoenix to even the most content-heavy pages with faster render times to boost SEO performance.

 ## Guides